nswarr/awesome-websocket/README.md

   void keepAlive(int timeoutMs, Object message)
 ```

-You can consume the functionality in a couple ways, either by explicit
-creation of one of these 'enhanced WebSockets' or by replacing the native
-WebSocket implementation with the one of your choosing.

 First of all, you'll to get the sucker into a format usable by your browser.
 'round here we like browserify.